 - She helped facilitate the first dyslexia academies.

-- Most recently she assisted in the first Dyslexia Licensure Bill.
+- She assisted in the first Dyslexia Licensure Bill.

 Tincy held a number of positions on the Board.